 - 2 teaspoons salt

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 3 tbsp chopped rosemary
+- 3 tablespoons chopped rosemary

-- 2 tsp sea salt
+- 2 teaspoons sea salt

 - Dissolve yeast into 1 cup of warm water, add sugar and make sure it bubbles.